al-kannan/akka/README.md

 In this example:
-I have created two sections in Application.conf file Create two systems using diff conf sections with different port number First system has one actor
+I have created two sections in Application.conf file

+Create two systems using different configuration sections with different port numbers

+First system has one actor

 Second system know the full path of the first system and actor name, using this I have send an message and it worked

+I also tried with 127.0.0.1 address and AWS EC2 local IP address, it worked

+I also tried deploying the same code to new physical server with two different local IP, it worked, no difference

+I also tried with same system name, made no difference

+Finally I tried to connect two nodes to a third node, third node received messages from both, all had the same actor system name